Trust Accounting

 What is trust accounting in vacation rental management?

 Trust accounting is the practice of keeping property owner funds completely separate from your operating funds, tracking every dollar at the owner and property level, and disbursing funds accurately after management fees and expenses are calculated.
+It applies any time you're holding money that belongs to someone else before it's been earned and distributed.

 Is trust accounting required by law for vacation rental managers?

 In most US states that license property managers, yes.
 The obligation to keep owner funds separate from operating funds is nearly universal under real estate licensing laws.
+Even in states without a formal requirement, the financial responsibility exists — you're holding other people's money and you need to account for it accurately.

 What's the difference between trust accounting built into a PMS versus a QuickBooks integration?

 Built-in trust accounting means one system, one reconciliation, one source of truth.
 A QuickBooks integration means two systems that need to stay synchronized — creating reconciliation gaps and a support problem that neither vendor wants to own.
+When the accounting layer is built into your PMS, every reservation, fee, and distribution is tracked in the same place automatically.

 Schedule a demo